NIRSAL facilitates N148bn agribusiness investments – The Sun Nigeria

 “As enablers of actors in the agricultural value chain, we remained operational for those who were allowed by the Federal Government to move around for the purpose of producing food and rendering essential services in the society”, he added.

-The NIRSAL CEO assured Nigerians that the agency remained focused to deliver on its mandate despite sustained attacks from detractors.
+The NIRSAL boss assured Nigerians that the agency remained focused to deliver on its mandate despite sustained attacks from detractors.

+“We have had detractors, as many others in a highly competitive society do.
+While we welcome competition, we hope that the malicious lies and blackmails will cease, especially with support from you, our partners in the media.

 “We as a people cannot afford to derail NIRSAL.
 It is a vehicle that promises much to Nigeria and is currently delivering remarkably.
 Distractions from vested interests are unwelcome to our work of supporting the building of a resilient economy in Africa’s most populous nation”, Aliyu stated.